Skip to main content

 Example

-/* Initialize RTC */
+/* Initialize the RTC */

-/* Set RTC time */
+/* Set the RTC time */

 TIME_T time_sec_set = 0x1000000;

-/* Get RTC time */
+/* Get the RTC time */

 tkl_rtc_time_get(&time_sec_get);

-/* Deinitialize RTC */
+/* Deinitialize the RTC */